spicelang/spice/docs/docs/cli/install.md

 ---
-title: Install command
+title: Install subcommand
 ---

-The `install` command can be used to compile your Spice project to an executable file and copy it to a binary directory in the PATH variable.
+The `install` subcommand can be used to compile your Spice project to an executable file and copy it to a binary directory in the PATH variable.

 ## Usage
 === "Long form"
-    Use the `install` command by executing:
+    Use the `install` subcommand by executing:
     ```sh
-    $ spice install [main-source-file]
+    $ spice install [options] <main-source-file>
     ```
 === "Short form"
-    Use the `install` command by executing:
+    Use the `install` subcommand by executing:
     ```sh
-    $ spice i [mail-source-file]
+    $ spice i [options] <mail-source-file>
     ```

 ## Options
-You can apply following options to the `install` command:
+You can apply following options to the `install` subcommand:

 | Option       | Long                 | Description                                                                          |
 |--------------|----------------------|--------------------------------------------------------------------------------------|